chipsi007/wufuc/README.md

 ### How do I remove your old patch and use this instead?

 I've included a utility script called `repair_wuaueng.dll.bat`.
 When you run it, it will initiate an `sfc` scan and revert any changes made to `wuaueng.dll`.

-### How to see wufuc's debugging message output?

-You will need to download [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) to do this.

-The best way to get a log of the entire life-cycle of wufuc is to do the following:

-1. Disable wufuc by running `disable_wufuc.bat` as administrator.
-2. Start `Dbgview.exe` as administrator and check `Capture -> Capture Global Win32`.
-3. Enable wufuc by running `enable_wufuc.bat` as administrator.
-4. Output will be shown in DebugView.